Read about the project

 REVERENCE FOR A REVEREND IN RETIREMENT

-Keith and Norma approached Hunter Architects & Planners with a brief to construct their dream bespoke self build home in Manchester.
+Keith and Norma approached Hunter Architects & Planners with a brief to construct their dream bespoke new build in Manchester.
 Reverend Keith was due to retire, and on leaving his post with the church, the couple would also have to leave the vicarage, their family home for a number of years.
-With a background in engineering, Keith had always wanted to build his own house, so when he discovered an infill plot of land adjacent to another church in Manchester, Keith jumped at the chance to turn his dreams into reality.
+With a background in engineering, Keith had always wanted to build his own house, so when he discovered an infill plot of land adjacent to another church, Keith jumped at the chance to turn his dreams into reality.

-The house that Hunter Architects and Planners designed maximises the potential of the Manchester site, whilst creating a sympathetic dwelling that opens onto the sizeable garden at the rear.
-Externally the twin gabled frontage sits comfortably in the street scene; Internally, the steeply pitched roof creates an almost cathedral like entrance hall, somehow fitting for a retired reverend.
+The new build house in Manchester that Hunter Architects and Planners designed maximises the potential of the infill site, whilst creating a sympathetic dwelling that opens onto the sizeable garden at the rear.
+Externally the twin gabled frontage sits comfortably in the street scene; Internally, the steeply pitched roof creates an almost cathedral-like entrance hall, somehow fitting for a retired reverend.

-Summary: Code for Sustainable Homes Level 3 (CSH) Bespoke Self Build Home in Manchester
+Summary: Code for Sustainable Homes Level 3 (CSH) new build home in Manchester

 Architect designed home for retiring couple